 Question Can I run an application from a remote computer over the wireless network?
 Answer This will depend on whether or not the application is designed to be used over a network.
 Consult the application's user guide to determine if it supports operation over a network.
-Question Can I play computer games with other members of the

-Can I play computer games with other members of the wireless network?
+Question Can I play computer games with other members of the wireless network?
 Answer Yes, as long as the game supports multiple players over a LAN (local area network).
 Refer to the game's user guide for more information.

-Question What is Spread Spectrum?
-Answer Spread Spectrum technology is a wideband radio frequency technique developed by the military for use in reliable, secure, mission-critical communications systems.
+What is Spread Spectrum?
+Question Spread Spectrum technology is a wideband radio frequency Answer technique developed by the military for use in reliable, secure, mission-critical communications systems.
 It is designed to trade off bandwidth efficiency for reliability, integrity, and security.
 In other words, more bandwidth is consumed than in the case of narrowband transmission, but the trade-off produces a signal that is, in effect, louder and thus easier to detect, provided that the receiver knows the parameters of the spread-spectrum signal being broadcast.
 If a receiver is not tuned to the right frequency, a spread-spectrum signal looks like background noise.
 There are two main alternatives, Direct Sequence Spread Spectrum (DSSS) and Frequency Hopping Spread Spectrum (FHSS).